ruiheinonen/Deep_learning_book/README.md

-Takeaways from the boom Deep Learning with Python by François Chollet
+Lessons from the book Deep Learning with Python by François Chollet

 Chapter 3.
 Intro \
 Chapter 5.
 Computer Vision \